 You can read more about Inner Garden, which received an honorable mention at CHI’17, here.

 What do you think?
 Do you have any ideas for VR applications using biofeedback?
+How may Mysticism as a way of relating to the world inform Virtual Reality design?
 Please comment below.

 1. Seth, A. (2017).
 How your brain hallucinates your conscious reality.
 TED.Com.